Revarinoo/MyNotes/README.md

 # MyNotes

-Notes app for MacOS, created using SwiftUI with the implement of SwiftData.
+Notes app for MacOS, created using SwiftUI with implementation of SwiftData.

 ### Preview: